petterjuan/Valentina-Montero/README.md

 ### 3. Set Up Environment Variables

 Create a file named `.env` in the root of your project and add the following variables.
+These should also be configured in your hosting provider (e.g., Vercel).

 ```env
 # MongoDB Connection